cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

   You can easily fit a ski template and press template within a standard plotter's width.
   I sent my design to a local UPS store with a plotter.
   They charged me per foot of printed length. $10 total.
+- A good starting point to design is to find images of a ski similar to one you would like to design and "trace" the design in your design software.

 # Materials